GFW Technical Review 01 – Architecture

 Keyword-Based Filtering (Early DPI)

-In the early days of the Internet, most traffic was plaintext.
-This allowed the GFW to implement straightforward pattern matching within TCP streams.
-To do this, operators tapped the cross-border choke points and captured a copy of all international traffic off-path.
-The traffic was sharded and distributed to a large server farm performing early forms of Deep Packet Inspection (DPI).
+In the early Internet, most traffic was plaintext, which made pattern matching on TCP streams straightforward.
+Operators tapped the cross-border choke points and captured a copy of all international traffic off-path.
+The capture was sharded and fed to a server farm running early Deep Packet Inspection (DPI).

-GFW taps the cross-border traffics and injects disruptive packets
+The GFW taps cross-border traffic and injects disruptive packets

-These DPI systems could scan unencrypted HTTP requests and match specific keywords.
-They could also perform limited stateful inspection, tracking the progress of a TCP stream and identifying behavioral patterns, though this was more computationally expensive.
-In practice, early DPI deployments were mostly stateless.
+These DPI systems scanned unencrypted HTTP requests for specific keywords.
+Some could perform limited stateful inspection, tracking TCP streams to identify behavioral patterns, but this was far more expensive and early deployments were mostly stateless.

-When a DPI device decided a connection violated policy, it injected forged TCP RST packets to both endpoints, abruptly and falsely terminating the connection.
-This behavior became one of the earliest and most recognizable signatures of the GFW in action.
+When a DPI device decided a connection violated policy, it injected forged TCP RST packets to both endpoints, tearing the connection down from both sides.
+This became one of the earliest and most recognizable signatures of the GFW in action.

-GFW cuts off TCP connection by sending TCP RST packets to both ends of the communication
+The GFW cuts off the TCP connection by sending RST packets to both ends

 A Distributed, Multi-Layer Design

-A core design philosophy of the GFW is that it should be distributed and multi-layered rather than monolithic.
-This principle is visible in both null routing and DNS poisoning: instead of concentrating all filtering at the border, responsibility is pushed outward into the network.
-Over time, this logic extended to DPI as well.
-Rather than perform all heavy inspection at international gateways – which would create massive bottlenecks – ISPs gradually took on more of this responsibility within the domestic backbone.
-This support for regional enforcement also enabled more flexible or region-specific policies, such as those observed in Xinjiang in recent years.
+A core design philosophy of the GFW is to be distributed and multi-layered rather than monolithic.
+Null routing and DNS poisoning both push responsibility outward into the network instead of concentrating it at the border.
+Over time, the same logic extended to DPI: heavy inspection at international gateways alone would create massive bottlenecks, so ISPs gradually took on more of it within the domestic backbone.
+Regional enforcement also enabled location-specific policies, such as those observed in Xinjiang in recent years.

 Operational Challenges

-Despite the conceptual simplicity of each mechanism, GFW faces significant operational challenges.
-The most persistent issue is how to minimize false positives.
-Conceptually, the GFW performs a binary classification task: determine whether a given connection violates policy.
-No classifier is perfect.
-IP lists become outdated, DPI may match the wrong substring, and legitimate flows can resemble disallowed ones.
+Each mechanism is conceptually simple, but together they create serious operational headaches.
+The hardest one is false positives.
+The GFW is ultimately a binary classifier deciding whether a given connection violates policy, and no classifier is perfect: IP lists become outdated, DPI matches the wrong substring, and legitimate flows resemble disallowed ones.

-Like many classifiers, the GFW must balance precision and recall.
-Historically, it has been tuned toward high precision, prioritizing low false-positive rates even if that allows more false negatives.
-This balance, however, is adjustable.
-Operators can and do modify sensitivity, and during politically sensitive periods, the system has often behaved more aggressively.
+Like any classifier, the GFW must balance precision and recall.
+Historically it has been tuned toward precision, prioritizing a low false-positive rate even at the cost of more false negatives.
+That balance is adjustable, and operators regularly tune it upward during politically sensitive periods, when the system becomes noticeably more aggressive.

-Leakage is another significant challenge.
-Any “false information” introduced by the GFW -such as poisoned DNS records or null routes – must stay strictly within national borders.
-Otherwise, it risks spreading through the global routing or DNS ecosystem and causing collateral damage.
-A well-known example occurred in 2010, when a Chilean DNS operator observed incorrect resolutions for domains like Facebook, YouTube, and Twitter.
-The issue was traced back to DNS queries inadvertently routed through China; the GFW injected forged responses, which then leaked outside the border due to insufficient direction-checking at the time.
+Leakage is another persistent challenge.
+Any “false information” the GFW injects, whether poisoned DNS records or null routes, must stay strictly within national borders; otherwise it spreads through the global routing or DNS ecosystem and causes collateral damage.
+In 2010, a Chilean DNS operator observed incorrect resolutions for domains like Facebook, YouTube, and Twitter.
+The trail led back to DNS queries inadvertently routed through China: the GFW had injected forged responses that leaked abroad because its direction checks were insufficient at the time.

 Observable Characteristics

-Because the GFW’s architecture is not publicly documented, much of what is known comes from researchers and users examining externally visible behavior.
+The GFW’s architecture is not publicly documented, so most of what we know comes from researchers and users examining its externally visible behavior.
 Common observations include:

 • TCP RST injections: forged packets abruptly terminating connections.